Psiae/Music-Player/README.md

 > Resolve Audio scan-able by [MediaStore](https://developer.android.com/reference/android/provider/MediaStore)
 >
-> (if insufficient a Full scanner will be implemented to for manual insert to MediaStore with User permission)
+> a Full scanner will be implemented to for manual insert to MediaStore with User permission

-> Audio Metadata Extraction with [JAudioTagger](https://www.jthink.net/jaudiotagger/)
+> Audio Metadata Extraction with modified version of [JAudioTagger](https://www.jthink.net/jaudiotagger/)
+> (Dirty) to have better compatibility in Android Environment
 >
-> artwork currently only read to [MP3, FLAC, MP4-AAC, OGG-Vorbis, OGG-Opus, WAV], write is not tested.
+> artwork and metadata currently only read to [MP3, FLAC, MP4-AAC, OGG-Vorbis, OGG-Opus, WAV], write is not tested.

 > Artwork color generated Playback background on PlaybackController UI with [Palette API](https://developer.android.com/develop/ui/views/graphics/palette-colors)
 >